 High intensity discharge grow lights produce light by passing an electric arc through an inert gas.
 They are highly efficient, producing a higher amount of PAR light than fluorescent and incandescent bulbs.
 The type of metal salt included in the fitting denotes the spectrum produced.

-MH lights use a variety of metal halides to produce the desired spectral output, which for horticultural uses leans heavily on the blue end of the spectrum, perfect for promoting vegetative growth.
+MH lights use a variety of metal halides to produce the desired spectral output.
+For horticultural uses, these lights lean heavily on the blue end of the spectrum, which is perfect for promoting vegetative growth.

-HPS bulbs contain a sodium vapour that emits light towards the red end of the spectrum. orange and reds replicate the colour of the autumn sun and so are perfect for flower.
+HPS bulbs contain a sodium vapour that emits light towards the red end of the spectrum.
+Orange and reds replicate the colour of the autumn sun and so are perfect for flowering.

 dual spectrum grow lights

-Dual spectrum grow lights are based on the anatomy of a HPS grow light with the inclusion of metallic salts.
-These salts allow the light to emit light from both the red and blue sides of the spectrum, leading to a bulb that can be used for both vegetative and flower stages.
+Dual spectrum grow lights are based on the anatomy of an HPS grow light, with the inclusion of metallic salts.
+The salts provide the ability for the bulbs to emit light from both the red and blue spectrum.
+This means HPS dual spectrum bulbs can be used for both vegetative and flowering stages of your plants growth.

-Ceramic metal halides are the most recent addition to high intensity discharge market.
+Ceramic metal halides are the most recent addition to the high intensity discharge market.
 They offer many of the benefits of HID with few of the draw backs.
-They offer a full spectrum similar to the sun, and run cooler.
-CDM bulbs are extremely efficient and two 315w CDM units can perform as well as 1000w HPS.
+They offer a full spectrum similar to the sun and run cooler.
+CDM bulbs are extremely efficient and two 315 W CDM units can perform as well as 1000 W HPS.

 Eco bulbs – Energy saving grow lighting

 CFL’s have a low power consumption and light output.
 They’re perfect for confined spaces as a veg cycle light.
-CFLs specifically for flower (high in red) have been made but better results can be gained with the use of HID’s.
+CFLs specifically for flowering (high in red) are available, but you’ll typically get better results using an HID light.

-The use of LED grow lights was pioneered by NASA for the growth of leafy edibles on the international space station due to their potential for low electrical usage.
-The spectrum of an LED panel can be specifically tailored since each individual LED outputs a particular colour and these different colours can be combined into an array composed of several colours.
+The use of LED grow lights was pioneered by NASA for the growth of leafy edibles on the international space station, mainly due to their potential for low power use.
+The spectrum of an LED panel can be specifically tailored.

-The research into the best combination of colours is ongoing but LED grow units utilise PAR light by using mostly red and blue LED’s; the colours most associated with photosynthesis.
+The research into the best combination of colours is ongoing, but LED grow units utilise PAR light by using mostly red and blue LED’s; the colours most associated with photosynthesis.
 LED grow lights don’t require a ballast and the individual LED’s already angle the produced light downward so there's no need for reflectors.
-The initial cost of LED units is much more than HID but the running cost is cheaper and is more reliable - with bulbs lasting more than 50000 hours run-time.
+The initial cost of LED units is much more than HID but the running cost is cheaper and is more reliable - with bulbs lasting more than 50,000 hours.

 Light Emitting Plasma grow lamps use a different technology to regular horticultural lighting.
-There are no moving parts and no electrode so LEP units stably output a continuous spectrum reliably over time.
+There are no moving parts or electrodes, so LEP units stably output a continuous spectrum reliably over time.
 The spectrum contains UVA and UVB and is mostly suited for vegetative phases, but use of LEP in the last two weeks of flower will increase both resin content and taste.

-400v lighting systems are a new development on the market that are regularly beating the results of 230v systems.
-400v systems are a larger initial investment but many growers appreciate the increased intensity of light these systems bring that can be seen in the end result in terms of yield and quality.
+400 V lighting systems are a new development on the market that are regularly outperforming the results of 230 V systems.
+400 V systems are a larger initial investment, but many growers realise the increased intensity of light these systems bring show in the end result, in terms of yield and quality.